thelenlucas/obsidian-sync/Second Brain/Kalman Filter.md

 # Ghist
 A Kalman filter is an algorithm that can be used to convert several *known states* with weighted probablities into an estimation of an *unkown state*.
-Its primary use in our context is for finding a [[Cansat Positional Solution]]
+Its primary use in our context is for finding a [[Cansat 2023]]

 # Implimentation
 ## Mathmatics